JorikJooken/occupancyFraction/README.md

 # Occupancy fraction
 This repository contains code and data related to the occupancy fraction of a graph.
+We used this to disprove Conjectures 2, 3, 4 and 5 from the paper "G. Perarnau and W. Perkins.
+Counting independent sets in cubic graphs of given girth.
+J. Combin.
+Theory Ser.
+B, 133:211–242, 2018."

 Below, we briefly describe the different programs.
 We will assume that Linux is being used and that GENREG is installed.
 The details on how to install GENREG can be found on [this link](https://www.mathe2.uni-bayreuth.de/markus/reggraphs.html).
 The graphs that we are dealing with will be in graph6 format.